zioarazio/dotfiles/README.txt

 1) install cmake, ctags
 $ brew install ctags
 $ brew install cmake
+$ brew install vim
+# be sure to create an alias to avoid to use the native MacVim

 2) install .vim/ and .vimrc
 $ git clone https://github.com/dowhile0/dotvim